keng404/umich_orchestrator/README.md

-# ica_to_cgw
+# umich_orchestrator
-An orchestration approach to monitor analyses from Illumina Connected Analytics (ICA) and ingest the analyses into Velsera's GCW
+An orchestration approach to monitor analyses from Illumina Connected Analytics (ICA) and perform downstream activity for MGI use

 ## approach